Let’s start with a harrowing statistic:

 Familiarize yourself with the common ways of relating words in Word Association questions.
 Sometimes we can easily see the relationship between the given words (e.g., big : large, small : tiny.
 It is obvious that the pairs of words are synonyms).

 Most of the time, however, it is difficult to determine how the words are related.
-Thus, it is important to get familiar with some ways in which pairs of words are related:
+Thus, it is essential to get familiar with some ways in which pairs of words are connected:

 Examples of these relationships are: